phelelani/nf-intro/README.md

 ## 4. Executors

-A Nextflow `executor` is the mechanism which Nexflow runs the  code in each of the processes:
+A `nextflow` `executor` is the mechanism which Nexflow runs the  code in each of the processes:
 - Default is `local`: process is run as a script

 There are many others: